nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ## Purpose ##

-This document is intended for use by software developers, both provider supplier and consumer supplier, looking to build a conformant GP Connect HTML care record viewer application.
+This information is intended for use by software developers, both provider supplier and consumer supplier, looking to build a conformant GP Connect HTML care record viewer application.

 ## Section layout ##